The Exams for 2023 are not yet scheduled but will be later in 2023.

 Welcome to the Bloomington Amateur Radio Examiners Group website.
 The purpose of this site is to provide information we feel you will find helpful, before you arrive to take your test to become a FCC Licensed Amateur Radio Operator.

-The Amateur Radio Exam Sessions scheduled for 2022 schedule is not yet available at this time due to COVID-19.
+The Amateur Radio Exam Sessions scheduled for 2023 schedule is not yet available but will be later in 2023.

-All Amateur Radio Exams will be held at Bloomington’s Civic Plaza, 1800 W Old Shakopee Rd, Bloomington, MN 55431 .
+All Amateur Radio Exams are expected to be held at Bloomington’s Civic Plaza, 1800 W Old Shakopee Rd, Bloomington, MN 55431 .
 Exam Room locations will announced later and also posted on the building entrance.

 Enter Civic Plaza using the Police Department Entrance accessed on Logan Avenue, west of the intersection of 98th street and Old Shakopee split.

 Please arrive by 8:45am to permit time to register.
 Exams will be handed out at 9:00am.

 Signs posted in the entrance and an examiner at the door will direct you to the exam room as building entrance doors are often locked on the weekend.

 Session Information: All persons taking exams are asked to pre-register with Dan Royer at KE0OR@arrl.net or phone 952-888-9756 however walk-ins will be allowed, space permitting.